navarroaxel/navarroaxel.github.io/blog/ugrep-an-interactive-grep-for-the-terminal.md

 💡 Tip: you can add the `--ignore-case` argument to make case-insensitive matches.

-If you want to see only the files that contains the search term you can use the following arguments:
+If you only want to see the files containing the search term you can use the following arguments:

 ```bash
 ugrep -Q --ignore-case --files-with-matches